ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - `CO₂` - carbon dioxide.
 - `gCO₂eq/kWh` - grams of carbon dioxide equivalent per kWh.
 - `gCO₂` - grams of carbon dioxide.
-- `TODO` - is the [current carbon emission factor](https://github.com/ionutbalosin/jvm-energy-consumption/blob/v1.0.0/docs/carbon-emission-factor-17_07_2023-austria.png) for Austria as of TODO, as reported by the [Electricity Maps](https://app.electricitymaps.com/zone/AT) website.
+- `168` - is the [current carbon emission factor](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/docs/carbon-emission-factor-18_03_2024-austria.png)  for Austria as of today, March 18, 2024, as reported by the [Electricity Maps](https://app.electricitymaps.com/zone/AT) website.

 # Conclusions